On any given night, you can see the gray, furry, four-legged creatures on the prowl—from Georgetown to Shepherd Park to Capitol Hill to Anacostia.

 There are some who are opposed to some of the methods, he said.

 “Some people want rats killed humanely,” he said.
 “I have had a few experiences where people didn’t want me to kill a rat a certain way.
 The problem they had was that the rat suffered.
-They would rather [that we] use the snap trap so the rat can die quickly.”
+They would rather use the snap trap so the rat can die quickly.”

 Officials in the District are also asking residents to do their part.